She's one of 18,000 people waiting for a presidential pardon. She knows an answer may take years.

 "Compassionate release is great if you're in front of a good judge, but many aren't," said Mark Osler, a law professor at the University of St. Thomas in Minneapolis.
 "We don't need one solution at the exception of others.
 I think compassionate release is good, but it doesn't displace the importance of clemency and commutations.
 You need both because if you're in the Western District of North Carolina, compassionate release doesn't really exist."

 Others have recommended the creation of a bipartisan advisory board that would take the clemency advisory process out of the Justice Department.
-Any changes, however, would require legislative action by Congress because the constitution gives the president the sole authority to grant pardons on the federal level.
+Any changes, however, would require legislative action by Congress, or executive order by the president, since the constitution gives him the sole authority to grant pardons on the federal level.

 When asked about clemency in August, White House Press Secretary Jen Psaki said, "We are working hard every day to reform our justice system in order to strengthen families, boost our economy, give people a chance at a better future.
 As part of this, the President is deeply committed to reducing incarceration, helping people successfully reenter society."